yawgyapong/redman-rescue/README.md

 Use Visual Studio Test Explorer to run Unit tests

-### And coding style tests

-Explain what these tests test and why

 ## Instructions

 The aim of the game is to rescue Redman from aliens by dragging him to the light portal successfully.